Joshua-1248/Max-Payne-Blender-Plugin/README.md

 This plugin allows you to open Max Payne's proprietary file formats inside Blender, edit or view level geometry, animations, and skeletons, and export them back for use in the game.

-> **⚠️ Important:** This plugin requires you to own a legitimate copy of Max Payne or Max Payne 2 and have the official MaxED tool installed for certain workflows.
+> **⚠️ Important:** This tool is designed to be used with the official **MaxED** level editor.
+You should only use MaxED if you have obtained it through a legitimate copy of *Max Payne* or *Max Payne 2*, or from an official source.
+Furthermore, you will need a legitimate copy of the game to test any levels you create.

 ---